High Falls Trail near Cashiers, NC at Lake Glenville

 The trail begins its steepest descent at .5 mile, climbing down an extended stretch of stone stairs and swinging through switchbacks.

 The hike reaches the base of High Falls at .7 mile.
 The waterfall pours over the towering cliff above, cascading in multiple streams of whitewater.
-The waterfall’s flow varies greatly – from barely more than a trickle in dry seasons, to an impressive and beautiful normal flow, to a massive, rushing display of whitewater on dam release days.
+The waterfall’s flow varies greatly – from barely a trickle in dry seasons, to an impressive and beautiful normal flow, and to an enormous display of whitewater on dam release days.

-A slight wind carries the waterfall’s spray through the deeply-cut gorge – especially refreshing on a warm summer day.
-Scattered boulders at the base of the trail make a great place to gaze at the falls and soak up the beauty of the surrounding gorge and forest.
+A slight wind carries the waterfall’s spray through the deeply cut gorge – especially refreshing on a warm summer day.
+Scattered boulders at the base of the trail make a perfect place to gaze at the falls and soak up the beauty of the surrounding gorge and forest.
 (As always, though, don’t climb on or around the waterfall: the rocks can be extremely slippery and dangerous.)